Glossy glazed Mother's Crack Cake bundt with butter-rum glaze dripping down ridged sides on white cake stand

 After making this cake countless times over the years, I can confidently say it’s one of those recipes that belongs in every home baker’s repertoire.
 It’s easy enough for beginners, impressive enough for experienced bakers, and delicious enough that everyone asks for seconds.

 The beauty of this cake is its simplicity.
-You don’t need fancy ingredients or complicated techniques.
+You don’t need fancy ingredients, expensive cooking classes, or complicated techniques.
 Just follow the steps, don’t skip the double-glazing, and you’ll have a dessert that makes people think you spent hours in the kitchen.
 Our little secret is that you really didn’t.

-Whether you’re baking for a special occasion or just want to treat yourself to something wonderful, this Mother’s Crack Cake delivers every time.
+Whether you’re baking for a special occasion, following a meal prep plan, or just want to treat yourself to something wonderful, this Mother’s Crack Cake delivers every time.
 Make it once, and I guarantee it’ll become one of your go-to recipes.
 The only warning I’ll give you is this: you might want to make two, because one cake never seems to be enough once people get their first taste.

 Happy baking, and enjoy every butter-soaked, sugar-glazed bite.